AllenNeuralDynamics/aind-behavior-rig-calibration/docs/api.aind_services.rst

 We will generally try to wrap the services provided by these repositories into a more user-friendly and opinionated interface that can be used by the Aind Behavior Services library and other repositories.

 We will also try to scope all dependencies of the related to AIND Services to its own optional dependency list in the `./pyproject.toml` file of this repository.
-Therefor, in order to use this module, you will need to install these optional dependencies by running:
+Therefore, in order to use this module, you will need to install these optional dependencies by running:

 ```pip install .[aind-services]```